CNRBanks/First-Challenge/README.md

 ## Description

-My goal was to create a template of a home page for a Company that contains information on the services they provide.
+My goal was to create a home page for a Company that contains information on the services they provide.
 This site allows users to see the services provided by the company and learn more about each type of service.

 ## Usage